Anonymous-7777/Raahi/README.md

 * **Serverless-First Architecture:** The entire backend is built on Google's serverless platform, Firebase.
 This includes **Cloud Functions** for custom logic, **Firestore** for data, and **Authentication**, completely eliminating the need to manage traditional server infrastructure.
 * **Real-time Data Core:** The platform leverages both **Cloud Firestore** and the **Firebase Realtime Database** to provide instantaneous data synchronization for the live map and emergency alerts, ensuring a highly responsive system for safety-critical events.
-* **Geospatial Querying via Geohashing:** This architecture uses **Leafflet** with the Firebase Realtime Database.
+* **Geospatial Querying via Geohashing:** This architecture uses **Leaflet** with the Firebase Realtime Database.
 This allows for efficient, scalable radius-based queries (e.g., "find all users within 5km"), which is a core requirement for the dashboard.
 * **Privacy by Design:** Enforces a strict separation of on-chain vs. off-chain data.
 Only an anonymous, non-personal hash is ever stored on the public blockchain, while all sensitive user data resides in the secure, off-chain Firestore database.

 ## 6. Technology Stack